davisRoman/git_dag/intro_to_the_dag.md

 git checkout -b bugfix
 ```

-Switched to a new branch 'bugfix'
+- It automatically created the branch and switched over to a new branch 'bugfix'

 - Oops forgot to add my one argument constructor.
 Add the following to hellworld.java and commit